Alice Lee (mathematician): Scientific practice

-From 1892 Lee worked in Pearson's biometric laboratory.
+From 1892, Lee worked in Pearson's biometric laboratory.
 Initially as volunteer, Lee eventually received a salary of £90 a year and worked three days a week.
 Her duties included reducing data, computing correlation coefficients, creating histogram bar charts, and calculating new kind of chi-squared distribution statistics.
 In addition she did "all the hundred and one things that need doing" and acted as a laboratory secretary.
 Pearson funded her salary though a grant and showed embarrassment that compared to the salary of a female typist or stenographer Lee was not well paid.
 On the same grant Pearson also hired the sisters Beatrice Mabel Cave-Browne-Cave and Frances Cave-Browne-Cave as part-time computers.
 Lee held the paid position in the laboratory until 1907 and kept her lectureship at Bredford College until 1916.
 She carried out laboratory work in her spare time, or on a voluntary basis in Pearson's laboratory.

-While working in the laboratory Lee had started to pursue her own research projects.
+While working in the laboratory, Lee had started to pursue her own research projects.
 She published four papers in her own name and contributed to 26 others.
 Twice she declined to be listed as a co-author of a paper published by Pearson, arguing that she had only done the arithmetic.
 She was in the process of establishing a reputation as a statistician.
 For her dissertation she had developed a statistical model that estimated the cranial volume of living humans from external skull measurements.
 Her research on the statistical analysis of within species variation, a branch of evolutionary biology, continued until 1910 and led her to publish a succession of papers in the Biometrika from 1902 onwards.
 Lee's work also contributed to the preparation of tabulated functions, which were frequently used by contemporary statisticians and biologists.
 Her first and second publication on tabulated functions was published in the Reports of the British Science Association in 1896 and 1899.
 Later works on the subject were published in the Biometrika between 1914 and 1927.

 First World War

 During the First World War Lee undertook statistical work for the government.
-From 1916 till 1918 she also calculated shell trajectories and compiled tables of all kinds for the Anti-Aircraft Experimental Section of the Munitions Inventions Department.
+From 1916 to 1918, she also calculated shell trajectories and compiled tables of all kinds for the Anti-Aircraft Experimental Section of the Munitions Inventions Department.
 Lee also worked on special computing projects for the Admiralty.